zilliztech/codelabs/codelabs/get-started-with-vector-db-1/index.md

 With a library such as FAISS or ScaNN, there is unfortunately no easy way of doing this without manually re-creating the entire index at certain checkpoints.
 Even if there was, vector search libraries still lack scalability and multi-tenancy, two of the most important vector database features (from the previous section).

-## Vector plugins for traditional databases
+## Vector search plugins for traditional databases

 An increasing number of traditional databases and search systems such as Clickhouse and Elasticsearch are including built-in vector search plugins.
 Elasticsearch 8.0, for example, includes vector insertion and ANN search functionality that can be called via restful API endpoints.